 - contributing to Indo-Pacific security and prosperity.

 The relationship is underpinned by regular high-level meetings.
-These include the Annual Leaders' Meeting; 2+2 Foreign and Defence Ministers' Meeting; Ministerial Council on Law and Security; Economic, Trade and Investment Ministers' Meeting; the Economic Policy Dialogue; and the Ministerial Energy Dialogue.
+These include the Annual Leaders' Meeting; 2+2 Foreign and Defence Ministers' Meeting; Ministerial Council on Law and Security; annual meetings between senior Trade Ministers; the Economic Policy Dialogue; and the Ministerial Energy Dialogue.

 High-level visits

 There has been a high tempo of two-way visits by Australian and Indonesian ministers.
-Bilateral visits in 2025 include:
+Bilateral visits in 2025 included:

 - Indonesian Foreign Minister Sugiono and Indonesian Defence Minister Sjafrie Sjamsoeddin visited Canberra in August 2025.

-- Foreign Minister Wong visited Jakarta in August 2025.
+- Foreign Minister Penny Wong visited Jakarta in August 2025.

-- International Development Minister Aly visited Jakarta and Surabaya in August 2025.
+- International Development Minister Anne Aly visited Jakarta and Surabaya in August 2025.

-- Agriculture Minister Collins visited Jakarta in July-August 2025.
+- Agriculture Minister Julie Collins visited Jakarta in July-August 2025.

-- Deputy Prime Minister Marles visited Jakarta in June 2025.
+- Deputy Prime Minister Richard Marles visited Jakarta in June 2025.

 - Indonesian Coordinating Minister for Law, Human Rights, Immigration and Correctional Affairs Yusril Ihza Mahendra visited Canberra in June 2025.

-- Prime Minister Anthony Albanese, Foreign Minister Penny Wong and Minister for Home Affairs Tony Burke visited Jakarta in May 2025.
+- Prime Minister Anthony Albanese, Foreign Minister Penny Wong, and Home Affairs Minister Tony Burke visited Jakarta in May 2025.

-- Indonesian Foreign Minister Sugiono, Minister for Youth and Sports Dito Ariotedjo and Vice Minister for Investment Todotua Pasaribu visited Sydney in March 2025.
+- Indonesian Foreign Minister Sugiono, Youth and Sports Minister Dito Ariotedjo, and Investment Vice Minister Todotua Pasaribu visited Sydney in March 2025.

-- Indonesian Minister for Health Budi Gunadi Sadikin visited Canberra in February 2025.
+- Indonesian Health Minister Budi Gunadi Sadikin visited Canberra in February 2025.

 Defence and security

-Australia's defence relationship with Indonesia is strong.
+Australia's defence relationship with Indonesia is strong and deepening.
 We conduct around 20 exercises a year.
 Areas of focus include education and training, maritime security, humanitarian assistance, and peacekeeping.

 Maritime cooperation